asyncapi/website/pages/docs/tutorials/streetlights.md

 Today's sample code is only a bootstrap; you'll need to add your own business logic into it.
 Take some time to play with it.
 There are still lots of things to be covered, but the intent of this tutorial is to make it simple for you to get an idea of the potential.

 We would love to see what you create with AsyncAPI!
 As an open-source project, we're open to proposals, questions, suggestions, and contributions.
-If you don't feel in the mood to contribute but you're using AsyncAPI, just raise your hand by [creating an issue in our Github repo](https://github.com/asyncapi/asyncapi/issues/new) or [join our Slack channel](https://www.asyncapi.com/slack-invite/).
+If you don't feel in the mood to contribute but you're using AsyncAPI, just raise your hand by [creating an issue in our GitHub repo](https://github.com/asyncapi/asyncapi/issues/new) or [join our Slack channel](https://www.asyncapi.com/slack-invite/).
 Don't be shy.

 ---